-The total amount of special assessments for special districts paid at June 30, 2011 was \$38,472.
-Special Assessments include both debt collection activity and fees for services provided by the special district.
-The County is not liable for this; rather, it acts solely as an agent for the special district, who are liable for the debt or providing the services.
+The total amount of special assessments for special districts paid at June 30, 2012 was \$40,785.
+Special assessments include both debt collection activity and fees for services provided by the special district.
+The County is not liable for this; rather, it acts solely as an agent for the special district, which is liable for the debt or providing the services.
 Accordingly, this liability is not reflected in these financial statements.
 The assessments are added to the tax bill in accordance with proposition 218.